HarshParsaniya/Reminder-with-Notification/README.md

 # Reminder-with-Notification

+You can create virtual environment using uv package.

 You need an Excel sheet with three columns, each containing specific data:

 1. The first column should contain routine tasks.